-You must typically apply for a Temporary Resident Permit at a Consulate however some applicants are able to also apply at a port of entry, for example, those travelling from the United States.
-The port of entry is also typically where many of our clients become painfully aware of on inadmissibility.
+You must typically apply for a Temporary Resident Permit at a Consulate; however, some applicants are able to also apply at a port of entry, for example, those travelling from the United States.
+The port of entry is also typically where many of our clients become painfully aware of inadmissibility.
 Preparing the right documentation and having it ready to present to the officer at the port of entry can be the difference between entering Canada and the long journey back home.

 Equation of Law

-In your application you will need to first determine under what laws you have been charged or convicted of in your home country.
+In your application, you will need first to determine under what laws you have been charged or convicted of in your home country.
 You will then need to use knowledge of law and the Canadian Criminal Code to determine how the laws of your conviction in your home country compare to similar laws in Canada.
-This means you will need to find a comparable law in Canada as the one you were charged with in your home country.
+This means you will need to find a comparable law in Canada to the one you were charged within your home country.

 An officer assesses need versus risk when determining whether or not to allow you entry.
-Depending on the the nature of your intended purpose in Canada and the risk you pose to the general public of Canada, the may not be allowed access to Canada.
+Depending on the nature of your intended purpose in Canada and the risk you pose to the general public of Canada, you may not be allowed access to Canada.